ansible-community/community-website/posts/archive/introduction-to-ansible-builder.md

 utilized as Ansible control nodes.
 These container images enable the simplification and automation of outdated processes.

-As an example of how useful Execution Environments can be, let\'s say a developer writes content for Ansible locally by using container technology so that they can create portable automation runtimes; these container images will allow that developer to share pre-packaged
+As an example of how useful Execution Environments can be, let's say a developer writes content for Ansible locally by using container technology so that they can create portable automation runtimes; these container images will allow that developer to share pre-packaged